magician-project/magician_main_board/README.md

 | x              | No    | (Ethernet only) Print local IP + hardware status |

-Commands marked as potentially dangerous refer to when blindly used with a connected Camera Board.
+Commands marked as potentially dangerous directly alter light states that can be dangerous when using a connected Camera Board that over volts lights.
 Please see [the setup guide](doc/connectors.md) to understand why.

 Data Reporting